 It’s been a long time since I updated my blog, and I feel terrible for letting it go this long.
 First of all, I want to reassure everyone that Bangsiri is still stable and she seems happy and content most of the time.
-What I mean is that her health problems are under control with careful management, but at age 16 or 17 (everyone’s best guess) she’s slowed down and spends most of her time napping.
-She seems to have back pain every once in a while, and she may also have vestibular syndrome (the result of an old ear infection).
-She’s a lot less mobile than she used to be, and travelling often causes stress and anxiety, although her last vet visit was much easier than usual.
+What I mean is that her health problems are under control with careful management, but at age sixteen or seventeen (everyone’s best guess) she’s slowed down and spends most of her time napping.
+She seems to have back pain every once in a while, and she may also have vestibular syndrome (possibly the result of an old ear infection).
+She’s a lot less mobile than she used to be, and traveling often causes stress and anxiety, although her last vet visit was much easier than usual.

 These days I’m relying on vets and vet nurses just to provide basic care.
 Since March, I’ve had to entrust her to hospitals for day boarding when I’m at work.
 Five days a week she stays at the hospital and the staff administers her medicine, feeds her all her meals, gives her eye drops, keeps her clean, and provides a safe place to curl up for naps.
 It’s been very stressful having to put so much trust in strangers—even more so when we moved from an expensive officetel in central Seoul to a more affordable place further out.
 That meant transferring her from one hospital to another and dealing with a whole different group of people, who always seem to be busy and whose email accounts have overactive spam filters.
 Still, after a few setbacks, the vets usually tell me that Bangsiri is eating well and sleeps most of the day.
 And I’m grateful for their help, because I can’t do without it.

-Not long after I got that dire warning, I got a call from Tanpoong’s mother.
-Tanpoong and Bangsiri used to live at the same shelter in Daejeon, although Tanpoong had to move to a different shelter in 2008 (a shelter in Asan now known as Janeworld) when the first shelter closed.
-Tanpoong was the shyest of all the Jindo mixes at the Daejeon shelter and whenever I saw her she seemed completely shut down.
+Not long after that unsettling conversation, I got a call from Tanpoong’s mother.
+Tanpoong and Bangsiri used to live at the same shelter in Daejeon, but Tanpoong had to move to a different shelter in 2008 (a shelter in Asan now known as Janeworld) when the first shelter closed.
+Tanpoong was the shyest of all the Jindo mixes at the Daejeon shelter, and whenever I saw her she seemed completely shut down.
 She never went for walks and didn’t seem to like human attention at all.
 We all thought she’d never get adopted.

 But in 2009 and 2010, Tanpoong started to get friendlier.
 One day, she started going out for walks.
 In November 2010, Jane adopted her and somehow she ended up being the perfect dog—no aggression at all, even after Jane had a baby and the baby started walking around.